clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Student is in the wrong class level
 * Student is disruptive
 * Student is disengaged
-* TA is not helping

-# What's a TA?
+# Build a Team

-* At RailsBridge, a TA is a volunteer who isn't leading the class.
-* If you're volunteering at your first RailsBridge workshop, you should probably be a TA.
-* Sometimes they are the technical experts (rather than the teacher), sometimes not.
-* TAs often explain specific concepts for the class or teach a couple of sections to give the teacher a break from talking.
+* ClojureBridge normally makes a distinction between coaches and TAs (teaching assistants).
+* We will try to form groups with two coaches per group.
+* You can decide on one coach to take the lead, or you can tag-team.
+* There will also be some "floating" TAs that can go around ang help.

-# Discussion: TAs
+# Discussion: Coaching

+#### What are the benefits of having two coaches in a group?
+#### How can you divide the roles between the coaches?
-#### TAs: How can you best utilize the AWESOME POWER that is a TA?
+#### How can you get a good dynamic between the whole team, both attendees and coaches?

+# Coaching Dynamics (Ideas)

+* Talk with your co-coach beforehand to set expectations
+* It can make sense to have one person take the lead
+* The other coach can give more individual assistance
+* Swap these roles around if it makes sense.
+Find a healthy dynamic!

-# TAs (Some Ideas)
+# Co-coaching (Some Ideas)
-* TAs can ask questions to encourage students to speak up.
+* Both coaches can ask questions to encourage students to speak up.
-* Ask your TA to explain a concept; they may be more technically advanced than you!
+* Ask your co-coach to explain a concept; they may be more technically advanced than you!
-* TAs can help people who get lost.
+* Co-coaches can help people who get lost.
-* Co-teaching is also an option if you feel like you can tag-team.
-There doesn't have to be a hierarchy.
-* If someone falls behind, the TA can take them out of the room to do some 1-on-1, if there's another TA in the room.
+* If someone falls behind, the co-coach can take them aside to do some 1-on-1.

 # Discussion: Comprehension
 #### How can you tell if they understand the words you're saying?
 #### What are good questions to ask to check comprehension?
-#### What did your favorite teachers do to gauge understanding?
+#### What did your favorite coaches do to gauge understanding?

 # Student Comprehension (Some Ideas)
 * Pay attention to body language.